-- 1. To enable students to attain fluency and accuracy to inculcate proficiency in professional communication to meet the growing demand in the field of Global communication. - 2.
-To help students acquire their ability to speak effectively in real life situations. - 3.
-To inculcate the habit of reading and to develop their effective reading skills. - 4.
-To ensure that students use dictionary to improve their active and passive vocabulary. - 5.
-To enable students to improve their lexical, grammatical and communicative competence. - 6.
-To improve the student's communication skill at interview level.
+- 1. Enable students to Artificial Intelligence and Data Science, Computer Science and Design fluency and accuracy to inculcate proficiency in professional communication to meet the growing demand in the field of Global communication. - 2.
+Help students acquire their ability to speak effectively in real life situations. - 3.
+Inculcate the habit of reading and to develop their effective reading skills. - 4.
+Ensure that students use dictionary to improve their active and passive vocabulary. - 5.
+Enable students to improve their lexical, grammatical and communicative competence. - 6.
+Enrich the knowledge of official document writing such as Note taking, Precise writing etc.

-Students undergoing this course will be able to
+Upon completion of this course, the student will be able to

-- 1. Use English language for communication: verbal & non -verbal. - 2.
+- 1. Use English language for communication: verbal & non-verbal. - 2.
 Enrich comprehension and acquisition of speaking & writing ability. - 3.
 Gain confidence in using English language in real life situations. - 4.
 Improve word power: lexical, grammatical and communication competence. - 5.
-To guide the students to write business letters and other forms of technical writing. - 6.
-To enable students to prepare for oral communication in formal contexts.
+Guide the students to write business letters and other forms of technical writing. - 6.
+Enable students to prepare for oral communication in formal contexts.